timothygmitchell/Deep_Learning_for_Digit_Recognition/README.md

 # Deep_Learning_for_Digit_Recognition
-A deep convolutional neural network trained using data augmentation and batch normalization, exceeding 99% accuracy on the MINST data set
+A deep convolutional neural network that involves data augmentation and batch normalization, exceeding 99% accuracy on image recognition of handwritten digits